nmearl/wsp-hubbles-law/day_two/sdss-galaxies.md

-# Exploring Galaxies with the Sloan Digital Sky Survey
+# Selecting Galaxies from the Sloan Digital Sky Survey

 ## Introduction to the Sloan Digital Sky Survey (SDSS)